 To choose a fat burner, ask yourself clarifying questions such as what you want to accomplish and which part of the weight loss journey you would like the most help with, such as cravings, metabolism, or energy.

-Talk to your healthcare provider before starting to take a fat burner and discontinue if you experience negative side effects.
-Always avoid synthetic fat burners which usually contain harmful chemicals, and instead look for organic, gluten-free options.
+Always talk to your healthcare provider before starting to take a fat burner, and avoid synthetic fat burners which usually contain harmful chemicals, and instead look for organic, gluten-free options.

 - Jeukendrup AE, Randell R. Fat burners: nutrition supplements that increase fat metabolism.
 Obes Rev. 2011;12(10):841-851.

 - Olcina G, et al. Total plasma fatty acid responses to maximal incremental exercise after caffeine ingestion.
 J Exerc Sci Fit.
 2012;10(1):33-37.